 .

-When the SDK is instantiated, it kicks off background tasks to update an in-memory cache with small amounts of data fetched from Split servers.
-This process can take up to a few hundred milliseconds depending on the size of data.
-If the SDK is asked to evaluate which treatment to show to a customer for a specific split while its in this intermediate state, it may not have the data necessary to run the evaluation.
+When the SDK is instantiated, it starts background tasks to update an in-memory cache with small amounts of data fetched from Split servers.
+This process can take up to a few hundred milliseconds, depending on the size of data.
+If the SDK is asked to evaluate which treatment to show to a customer for a specific feature flag while it's in this intermediate state, it may not have the data necessary to run the evaluation.
 In this case, the SDK does not fail, rather, it returns the control treatment.

 To make sure the SDK is properly loaded before asking it for a treatment, block until the SDK is ready.
-This is done by setting the desired wait using .setBlockUntilReadyTimeout()
+Do this by setting the desired wait using .setBlockUntilReadyTimeout()

 in the configuration and calling blockUntilReady()